Eltaf-azizi/Online-Chess-Game/README.md

  - Coders who love Python and want to explore game development.
  - Chess lovers who wish to understand the mechanics behind the board.

+## 🙌 Contributing
+Found a bug?
+Want to add a feature?
+Contributions are welcome!

+Fork the repository.
+Create a new branch.
+Submit a pull request with your improvements.